datacommonsorg/data/scripts/eurostats/population_density/README.md

-Importing data from Eurostat for popualtion density in NUTS3 defined areas.
+Importing dataset from Eurostats --> Population density in NUTS3 defined areas.